 3. Investing in Equity

-It will be a much easier task for you to get and attract investors and raise funds or capital for your business entity.
+It will be a much easier task for you to attract investors and raise funds or capital for your business entity.
 Investors are more willing to fund a registered corporation than an unregistered firm with no clear organizational structure.
 If your company is registered, you may be able to acquire funding through equity financing, which entails offering prospective shareholders, angel investors, or venture capitalists shares of your company.
 Equity financing has the benefit of not requiring repayment of the funds raised and charging no interest.
 Only in cases of profit must the corporation distribute dividends to shareholders.
 Raising capital could be necessary for your company’s development and growth.

 4. Status and Reputation